AbuBakkarSiddiqueAnir/Neutron-Slider/README.md

 ## Options

-You can pass an options object to the `teSlider` function to customize the slider.
+You can pass an options object to the `neutronSlider` function to customize the slider.

 | Option | Type | Default | Description |
 | --- | --- | --- | --- |